• Skip to primary navigation

 Diced, cooked apples and sauerkraut placed on top of cooked pork on a plate.

-To be honest, I've only made German Pork Chops using beer (even though I'm not a beer drinker) and the flavor of the beer is very subtle here.
-But, generally speaking and in most recipes that call for beer you can replace it ounce-for-ounce with chicken broth, beef broth, mushroom broth, white grape juice, or ginger ale and get very similar results.
+I've only made Pork Chops and Sauerkraut (German Pork Chops) using beer, even though I'm not a beer drinker.
+The flavor of the beer is very subtle.
+But you can replace it ounce-for-ounce with chicken broth, beef broth, mushroom broth, white grape juice, or ginger ale.

 Can I use any cut of pork?

-I like using thick, bone-in pork chops.
-But I've made this with boneless chops and with thin slices or pork tenderloin - and it's been equally delicious every time.
+Boneless pork chops or thin slices or pork tenderloin are also delicious in this recipe.
 Cooked pork chops with a dollop of sauerkraut on top of each one, in a skillet.

 What type of apple should I use?

-A cooking or baking variety of apple will work best because it will soften nicely while the chops simmer and taste delicious after cooking.
-Granny Smith apples are hands-down the best in this recipe, but the Fuji variety, Honeycrisp or Gala apples are also delicious.
+A cooking or baking variety of apples will work best because it will soften nicely while the chops simmer and taste delicious after cooking.
+Granny Smith apples are hands-down the best in this recipe, but Fuji, Honeycrisp or Gala apples are also delicious.

 Pork chops, kraut and sliced apples in a large pan on the stove.